 Formel 1: „The complaining must stop” criticism of Sebastian Vettel

-Sebastian Vettel doesn’t feel well after the unsuccessful
+Sebastian Vettel doesn’t feel well after the unsuccessful start into the season.

-Start to the season.
 Now Timo Glock and Ralf Schumacher are

 also criticizing him.

 Timo Glock and Ralf Schumacher go hard with their compatriot to Sebastian Vettel.
 Vettel finished the first Grand Prix of the season in Bahrain in an Aston Martin in 15th place* and made many mistakes.